Homer, Texas: History

 Today, Homer is so small that the residents have Lufkin mailing addresses.
 Also, the majority of the residents consider themselves Lufkin residents, rather than Homer ones.

 Geography

-Homer is located along U.S. Highway 69, 6 mi southeast of Lufkin on a main thoroughfare to Sam Rayburn Reservoir.
+Homer is located along U.S. Route 69, 6 mi southeast of Lufkin on Texas Recreational Road 255, a main thoroughfare to Sam Rayburn Reservoir.

 Education

 Homer had two schools in 1884.
 Students study in the Lufkin Independent School District.